 You typed some version of “how much does EV charger installation cost in Marietta” into a search bar, and you got everything from forum guesses to glossy ads.
 That noise is exhausting when all you want is a driveway that works like the rest of your house.
 Nix Electrical is family owned, licensed, and rooted in Paulding County, and we work across Cobb, Paulding, and Cherokee Counties every week.
 This page is not a substitute for walking your property with a qualified electrician.
-It is a straight list of what usually moves the scope so your first conversation stays grounded.
+It is a straight conversation about what usually moves the scope so your first visit stays grounded and you are not comparing apples to mystery fruit.

 Level 2 in plain language